eciuca/Backlog.md-jira-plugin/backlog/tasks/task-331 - Implement-assignee-mapping-configuration-similar-to-status-mapping.md

 **Follow-up Task Created**: task-331.1
 Automatic assignee discovery during Jira import has been scoped as a separate task.
 This will implement name-based matching and automatic saving of discovered mappings to config.json when new Jira users are encountered during import/pull operations.

+Task completion status:
+- All core assignee mapping functionality is implemented
+- AC#7 (automatic discovery during sync) is intentionally deferred to task-331.1
+- The infrastructure for auto-mapping exists but discovery is a separate feature
+- Ready to close this task and proceed with task-331.1 for the auto-discovery feature
 <!-- SECTION:NOTES:END -->